Seattle's True Independent Film Festival

 Seattle True Independent Film Festival (STIFF, 2005–2019) was started in 2005 by a group of filmmakers whose feature film Swamper was rejected by the Seattle International Film Festival.
-STIFF was modeled after the Slamdance Film Festival in Park City UT as a way to champion local and true independent films that they felt were being left out of the local film program.
-The Stranger film critic, Andrew Wright described it as “like a belch in church (in the best possible way)” All films that screen at STIFF receive a one-of a kind award called a “STIFFY”.
-Past STIFFIES run the gamut from “Best Buddy Movie”, to “Hottest Zombie”.
+STIFF was modeled after the Slamdance Film Festival in Park City, Utah,as a way to champion local and true independent films that they felt were being left out of the local film program.
+The Stranger film critic Andrew Wright described it as “like a belch in church (in the best possible way)”.
+All films that screen at STIFF receive a one-of a kind award called a “STIFFY”.
+Past STIFFY categories run the gamut from “Best Buddy Movie”, to “Hottest Zombie”.
 On average, STIFF receives over 600 submissions per year and screens over 125 films as part of the nine-day event.

-In 2013 STIFF announced they would go forward as The Seattle Transmedia and Independent Film Festival and in addition to showing independent film would include categories for new media, video games, video art, digital comics, music videos and storytelling with emerging technologies.
+In 2013, STIFF announced they would go forward as The Seattle Transmedia and Independent Film Festival and, in addition to showing independent film, would include categories for new media, video games, video art, digital comics, music videos, and storytelling with emerging technologies.
 STIFF is Seattle's first festival devoted to exploring the new frontiers of immersive storytelling, i.e. virtual reality (VR), augmented reality (AR), and 360 degree films.

-In 2015 STIFF ran a successful Kickstarter campaign to provide a Transmedia Gallery free to the public during the 2015 Festival.
-The gallery re-opened as the Pop-Up Shop 5000 University Way NE, Seattle WA 98104.
+In 2015, STIFF ran a successful Kickstarter campaign to provide a Transmedia Gallery free to the public during the 2015 Festival.
+The gallery re-opened as the Pop-Up Shop at 5000 University Way NE, Seattle WA 98104.